santoshurlam/Flappy-Bird-using-RL/README.md

 # Frozen Lake Environment

+**Aim:**
+* To achieve the desired outcome efficiently, the agent needs to find the most effective route using dynamic programming.

 **Description:**

-* This Environment structure consists of 4x4 and 8x8 Grids and each grid may contain a frozen lake or hole and the final goal state has a gift.
+* This environment is composed of grids in 4x4 and 8x8 sizes.
+Each grid can either be a frozen lake or a hole, and the objective is to reach the final grid containing a gift.
 * It is a model-based Environment.

-**Aim:**
-* The agent must reach the goal state in the optimal path using dynamic programming.

 ### Deterministic Environment